 Some of us don’t have the luxury of being able to walk their dog in daylight.
 I want to let my dog have freedom to run around the park, but how can you see the little blighter in the dark?
-After a trying a few different flashing things, I have found the best light up dog collar that is also reflective.
+After trying different flashing dog collars and tags, I found which are the best flashing dog collars that are also reflective.

 The problem of the disappearing dog in the dark